kabballa/PHP-UNA/README.md

 ## ⚠️ Installation Instructions

-Follow these steps to install and configure PHP and MariaDB using this script:
+Follow these steps to install and configure PHP using this script:

 1. Clone or download the script to your server:
    ```bash